Premik/blender_rhubarb_lipsync_ng/dev.md

 ## Todo

 ### High
-* There are still some ogg unsupported format (perhaps stereo?) which are not recognzed and convert button not shown,
 * Add start- end frame properties to the MappingItem.
 So NLA clips can clip a frame range from a longer action (i.e.to support face-it style)
 * Mapping wizards
   * Clear - will remove the mapping (delete from the object completly?)